Gran Canaria Airport: Traffic figures

-Route statistics
+Busiest routes

 Ground transportation

 The airport can be reached by several island roads from all points in the island.
 Bus services are provided by Global with their routes 5, 60, 66, 90 and 91..
 There are also special bus services from most towns in Gran Canaria, but access by taxi is usual.

 Gran Canaria's main motorway GC1 runs past the airport providing transport links to Las Palmas de Gran Canaria in the North and to the tourist resorts in the South.

 Plans have existed for several years to construct a rail link connecting the airport to Las Palmas and Maspalomas.
 As of 2018, the Tren de Gran Canaria scheme was estimated to be underfunded by €1,500 million.